d-fine/DatalandMCP/README.md

 ## Development Setup

 For development purposes, you may want to set up the environment locally without Docker.
+If using Docker, make sure to push local commits in order to pull the latest image with the correct hash.

 ### Prerequisites for Development
 - Have Python 3.11 or 3.12 installed